does mounjaro cause cold hands and feet

 If you do experience icy extremities while using Mounjaro, don't panic.
 This doesn’t always indicate a dire situation.
 But just like when your boiler starts acting up and you call a plumber, it’s important to get in touch with your healthcare provider.

-The side effects of Mounjaro typically include: * Nausea * Vomiting * Diarrhoea * Reduced appetite * Cold hands and feet
+The side effects of Mounjaro typically include: * Nausea * Vomiting * Diarrhoea * Reduced appetite * Constipation

 Remember, these effects will vary from person to person, like people's movie tastes - while you might love one film, your friend might find it unbearable.
 In the same way, different people might experience varying levels of side effects from taking Mounjaro, or none at all.